Although Canmore is a haven for outdoor lovers, it can also be a great place to bring the family.

 The Policeman’s Creek Boardwalk Trail is 3.9 km long and follows alongside the scenic Policeman’s Creek.
 Easily accessed right from downtown Canmore, this trail is great and easy for families to enjoy together for a leisurely stroll in the morning, afternoon, or early evening.

-Along with walking aside creeks, ponds, forests, and wildlife, this trail also connects to several more difficult, intermediate-level trails as well.
+Along with walking trails aside creeks, ponds, forests, and wildlife, this trail also connects to several more difficult, intermediate-level trails as well.
 If your family is the adventurous type, you can start on the Policeman’s Creek Boardwalk Trail and venture up one or several of these side trails for a more exciting adventure in the beautiful nature surrounding Canmore.

-This is not a loop-style trail, so you will need to either walk the entire boardwalk and then return from whence you came or, alternatively, coordinate transportation for you and your family at the trail’s end.
+This is not a loop-style trail, so you will need to either walk the entire boardwalk and then return from where you came or, alternatively, coordinate transportation for you and your family at the trail’s end.

 3. Visit the Canmore Nordic Centre

 At the Canmore Nordic Centre, you can find many awesome outdoor activities for both the summer and winter months.
-For families visiting in the summer or warmer months, the centre has an 18-hole disc golf course, 6.5 km of paved roller ski trails, a mountain bike skills park, and over 100 km of hiking trails.
+For families visiting in the summer or warmer months, the centre has an 18-hole disc golf course, 6.5 km of paved roller ski trails, a mountain biking park, and over 100 km of hiking trails.

-As for winter visitors, the Canmore Nordic Centre is home to over 65 km of both manmade and natural snow trails located at the base of Mount Rundle.
+As for winter visitors, the Canmore Nordic Centre is home to over 65 km of both manmade groomed trails and natural snow trails located at the base of Mount Rundle.
 In the center of the trail system is a meadow that is accessible to groups of family skiers of all levels.